zuplo/docs/docs/articles/audit-log.md

 ## Configuring Audit Log

-Audit Logging is enabled via a plugin that is registered in the `zuplo.runtime.ts` runtime extensions module;
+Audit Logging is enabled via a plugin that's registered in the `zuplo.runtime.ts` runtime extensions module;
 [learn more about runtime extensions](./runtime-extensions.md).
 Here we show an example configuring Audit Log to write to a DataStax Astra DB collection.